Update Your Device | Replace Obsolete Apps

 Passwords and encryption can be effective tools — but only if you use them correctly.

-Never choose to log into a third-party site using your Facebook or Google account (single sign-on).
+Never choose to log into a third-party site using your Facebook or Google account (called single sign-on or SSO).
 Instead, create a new login account using a strong and unique password.
+SSO provides a single source of failure for every account you use it to access if it is compromised.

 Be sure that each site or account has a unique password.
 Reuse of passwords makes you vulnerable to identity theft.